 - 4 tablespoons extra-virgin olive oil

-- 4 tablespoons finely chopped flat-leaf parsley, plus whole leaves for garnish
+- Garnish: 4 tablespoons finely chopped flat-leaf parsley (plus whole leaves)

 Place the octopus in a large pot and cover with cold water.
 Add 2 teaspoons of fine sea salt and bring just to a simmer over medium heat.
-Let barely simmer over gentle heat just 3-5 minutes; the octopus will be moist and have a slight chew (octopus can either be just quickly cooked, as suggested here, for a slightly chewy but still tender consistency or slowly braised for about 1 hour over a very low flame.
-For a salad such as this, the quick method with a firmer texture is preferable, in my opinion).
+Let barely simmer over gentle heat just 3 to 5 minutes; the octopus will be moist and have a slight chew.
 Remove from heat and set aside to let cool.

 In a medium bowl, toss the still-warm potato slices with the olive oil, lemon juice, and salt and pepper to taste.
 Add the parsley and celery and stir to combine.